Microsoft Excel Features

 In order to Value, the cell enters the value as 90.

 The “Changing cell” gives the cell reference to the B7 cell.

 Now, we must click on “OK.”
 As a result, the “Goal Seek” analysis tool will help Mr. A to know how much he needs to score in the final examination to get the overall average of 90.

 Ok, Mr. A has to score 99 from his final examination to get the overall average of 90.

 #9 – Insert Serial Numbers

-If you want to insert serial numbers which are incremented by 1 then we can do this by simply fill series option.
+If you want to insert serial numbers that are incremented by 1, then we can do this by simply fill the series option.
 Enter the value 1 in any of the cells.